Celebrate National Farmers Market Week 2021

-Farmers markets are sprinkled across South Dakota, from Sioux Falls, Rapid City and Aberdeen to smaller communities of Lake Andes and Webster.
+Farmers markets are sprinkled across South Dakota, from Sioux Falls, Rapid City and Aberdeen to smaller communities like Lake Andes and Webster.
 Over 40 markets span the state.
-To find a farmers market near you, visit the SDSPA Farmers Market website. (https://sdspecialtyproducers.org/farmers-markets/)
+To find a farmers market near you, visit the SDSPA Farmers Market website (https://sdspecialtyproducers.org/farmers-markets/).

 SDSPA offers a state farmers market chapter membership, known as the S.D.
 Farmers Market Coalition, for $40.
 Membership provides full access to FMC resources, an outlet for sharing needs and networking within our state, and access to special programs.
 The Coalition meets regularly to provide input on needs and initiatives, and to gain information on educational topics.
 New markets are welcome to join the next virtual meeting, scheduled for Sept.
 9, 2021, 12 noon Central Time.